mhm-ufz/mHM/INSTALL.md

 - a fortran compiler
 - make (a tool to compile a program)
-- cmake (version >= 3.5) (a tool to create a system dependend makefile)
+- cmake (version >= 3.5) (a tool to create a system dependent makefile)
 - fitting netcdf-fortran libraries (libraries for the usage of the data format netcdf on which mhm depends)
 - (optional, but makes things much easier) git

 git is a version-control system.
 If you want to contribute to a project, it is highly recommended to use git.
-You can use git to download (clone) the project to your local pc and have a look to the history or synchronize it without copying the whole repository again.
+You can use git to download (clone) the project to your local pc and have a look at the history or synchronize it without copying the whole repository again.
 But you can also download the project folder without git on your local pc.